CAD Drafting and Tool Design Technology

 General Education Requirements

 The CAD Drafting and Tool Design Technology program at Ferris leads to an associate in applied science degree.
-Graduation requires a minimum 2.0 GPA in core classes, in the major and overall.
-Students must complete all general education requirements as outlined on the General Education website.
+Graduation requires a minimum 2.0 FSU GPA.
+A minimum of 60 credit hours required.
+At least 15 credits in residency and students must complete all general education requirements as outlined on the General Education website.

 College of Engineering Technology